wuxxin/infra-shared/examples/safe/README.md

     - hello-nspawn

 - Simulation
-    - a libvirt machine with the corresponding features and volumes
+    - a libvirt machine with the corresponding features and volumes, but on amd64 instead of arch64